 An unusual treatment with a very long name is helping cancer patients who are experiencing xerostomia, one of the side effects of radiation to the head and neck.
 This dry mouth condition can damage salivary glands, causing chronic oral dryness and slowed salivation.

-Roswell Park offers these patients Acupuncture-Like Transcutaneous Electrical Nerve Stimulation (ALTENS), a noninvasive, acupuncture-like treatment that delivers low-voltage electrical pulses through electrodes placed on the skin.
+Roswell Park Comprehensive Cancer Center offers these patients Acupuncture-Like Transcutaneous Electrical Nerve Stimulation (ALTENS), a noninvasive, acupuncture-like treatment that delivers low-voltage electrical pulses through electrodes placed on the skin.
 It offers effective relief for xerostomia without the side effects of drug treatments.

 Anurag Singh, MD, Director of Radiation Research, Department of Radiation Medicine, began studying ALTENS as part of phase 2-3 randomized trials led by Raimond K. Wong, MD, of McMaster University in Hamilton, Ontario.
 The trials compared ALTENS with pilocarpine, another treatment used to relieve xerostomia caused by radiation.
 In the phase 3 randomized trial, 81% of head and neck cancer patients responded positively to ALTENS.